OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no root@172.16.0.1
 ```

-Check all of the required packages were installed and from the correct sources:
+Check all of the required packages were installed and from the correct sources (e.g. slurm packages should be installed from `@slurm-local` repo):

 ```bash
 dnf list installed